Athani-analyst/READ_ME/README.md

 -Worked independently on ML models  development and deployed on various cloud platforms.

-I am skilled in Python, SQL, Tableau, Machine Learning, Deep Learning and NLP also have a strong background in Mathematics and Statistics.
+-I am skilled in Python, SQL, Tableau, Machine Learning, Deep Learning and NLP also have a strong background in Mathematics and Statistics.

-Check out my GitHub profile: https://github.com/Athani-analyst
+=Check out my GitHub profile: https://github.com/Athani-analyst

-I am reachable on : manjunathathani97@gmail.com
+=I am reachable on : manjunathathani97@gmail.com

-Mobil: 9480113241
+=Mobil: 9480113241